dshafik/php-build/README.md

 This will pull the image from hub.docker.com and run it.

+## Configuration File

+To use a configuration file, copy `config.env.default` to `config.env` and make appropriate changes.
+Then rebuild the container as per below.

+The configuration file will provide defaults to input questions, allowing you to customize on each build if necessary.

 ## Building the Container

-If you want to build the container yourself, you can easily do so using the following command:
+If you want to build the container yourself, first make sure you create a `config.env` file (see above).

+You can then rebuild using the following command:

 ```sh
 docker build -t $USER/php-build .
 ```

+To use your build, call the `docker run` command above with `$USER/php-build` rather than `dshafik/php-build`